CoalaWeb/coalaweb-docs/docs/joomla/extensions/news/guide.md

     -   [Advanced Options](#mod-advanced)
 4. [Need More Help?](#more-help)

-# <a name="module"></a>CoalaWeb News
+## <a class="doc-top" name="overview"></a>Overview

+CoalaWeb News gives a user the power to display their Joomla articles in variety of different ways with responsive layout settings covering desktops, tablets, and mobile devices.
+There are two options available a Core (Free) version and Pro (Paid Subscription) version with extend functionality.

+<div class="uk-alert">When installing all the parts of the system will be installed at the same time making installing, upgrading and uninstalling a breeze.</div>

+## <a name="mod-guide"></a>Module Guide

 The **CoalaWeb News** module has a huge list of options so we have broken them up into several sections which are explained in detail below.

-<div class="uk-alert">If you have a multilingual website please leave text fields found through out the module configuration blank and instead use language files to control the text.</div>

 ### <a name="mod-general"></a>General Options